 7 – Aroy: Delicious food

 Thai people love their food and take pride in how good it tastes.
-If, while eating, the Thai cook asks you ‘aroy mai’ (tasty – yes?), you can reply, ‘aroy’ and nod.
-You can even take it a step further by saying ‘aroy dee’ (yummy), or ‘aroy mak’ (very tasty) while making a thumb-up gesture.
+If, while eating, you are asked ‘aroy mai’ (tasty – yes?), you can reply, ‘aroy’ and nod.
+You can even take it a step further by saying ‘aroy dee’ (yummy), or ‘aroy mak’ (very tasty).

 ‘Aroy dee’ is also the best way to express your appreciation for the mouth-watering fruits of Thailand.

 If, like us, every time you eat Thai food, you end up saying Aroy Mak Mak (very very tasty) and want to learn how to prepare Thai food, the ‘Hot Thai Kitchen’ is a really good cookbook.
 (View the Thai cookbook on Amazon).